Socorro dove: Extinction in the wild

 The primary reason for the extirpation of the Socorro dove is predation by feral cats, but other pressures may have also contributed.
 In 1856, sheep were introduced, which resulted in a major alteration to the vegetation of the island, turning most areas below 500 m into open vegetation.
 This may have caused some decline in their numbers, but did not pose an existential risk to the species.
 However, in 1957, a military base was established on the island.
-The evidence found by Jehl and Parkes suggested that feral cats had been introduced at the time that the military base was established, which was ultimately the cause of the species extinction.
+The evidence found by Jehl and Parkes suggested that feral cats had been introduced at the time that the military base was established, which was ultimately the cause of the species' extinction.
 Two expeditions, in 1978 and 1981, failed to find the species, and it was declared extinct in the wild in 1983.

 The species avoided complete extinction due to the collection of several doves by an expedition in 1925.
 The subsequent use of these doves in aviculture resulted in about one hundred doves being available for captive breeding programs, beginning in the late 1980s.

 The species reproduces no less willingly in captivity than other Zenaida doves, provided its different ecological needs are addressed.
-Most of the surviving birds are in zoos and other facilities in Germany and the United States.
-On October 30, 2006, the Socorro dove was successfully bred at the London Zoo.
-The bird was named "Arnie", after Arnold Schwarzenegger, with reference to his famous line "I'll be back" (on Socorro Island), although Arnie was subsequently discovered to be female.
+As of May 2023, the captive population numbered 156 birds, all in zoos and other facilities in Europe and North America.
 As of early 2006, it was being prepared to remove the sheep and to rid the island of cats.
 In the meantime, with the maintenance of the remaining birds, stock for reintroduction is being provided.